 Heating is equally as important and a towel warmer is a cost-effective solution to creating a comfortable environment, but consider long-term running costs vs initial savings when thinking about electric underfloor heating mats.

-5. Plan Details in Advance for a Luxurious Finish
+5. Plan Storage in Advance for a Luxurious Finish

 Adequate bathroom storage in a renovation is a must and definitely a worthwhile investment, but built-in bespoke units aren’t the only way to achieve a mess-free sanctuary.
 Incorporating alcoves into a design with shelving is a good idea, as are free-standing units which can create a sense of space and be picked up at a bargain.

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to the National Homebuilding & Renovating Show (21-24 March, NEC, Birmingham).

 Assistant Editor Amy began working for Homebuilding & Renovating in 2018.
 She has an interest in sustainable building methods and always has her eye on the latest design ideas.
 Amy has interviewed countless self builders, renovators and extenders about their experiences for Homebuilding & Renovating magazine.
 She is currently renovating a mid-century home, together with her partner, on a DIY basis, and has recently fitted her own kitchen.